 R-E-S-P-E-C-T in Your Workplace

 Are racial issues, religious differences, and gender norms creating tension in your workplace?
 Are the caustic exchanges so evident in news coverage today starting to crop up in the office?
 Are employees complaining of discriminatory treatment on social media?
-While it may feel like stepping into a hornet’s nest, employers cannot sit silently by and hope for the best.
-Employers … Continue Reading
+While it may feel like stepping into a hornet’s nest, employers cannot sit silently by and … Continue Reading

 It’s Audit Season: Have You Audited Your Website’s Accessibility?

 Audit season is in full swing.
 Businesses now are working with auditors on their tax and other audits to ensure compliance with various financial regulations.
 But there is one audit that many businesses have yet to undertake and have continued to miss over the last few years: the accessibility of their website.
-Many businesses continued to be stunned when receiving … Continue Reading
+Many businesses continued … Continue Reading

 What’s in a Pronoun?
 Liability for Employers